ericchanko/ShowTracker/README.md

 In its future state, we plan to offer:
 - Security Features (better authenticating features)
-- Removing Animes
+- Removing shows
-- Updating animes
+- Updating shows
 - Show tags
 - Updating show tags
 - A showcase of our databases entire